-Having reviewed the 2020 NDP, it could be considered that the NDP constitutes one such high-level policy document and therefore does not seem appropriate to treat it as a "plan" for the purpose of Article 6(3) of the Habitats Directive.
-To further strengthen this viewpoint, it is important to note that, as outlined in Section 2.1.3, GNI is currently preparing a NIP which will set out in more detail the manner in which capital investment proposals identified in the NDP will be developed.
-The NIP has been subject to AA and a Natura Impact Report has been prepared.
-At the time of writing this SEA Screening Report for the 2020 NDP, the draft NIP is being updated following a period of public consultation in accordance with Article 6 of the SEA Directive (2001/42/EC): Assessment of the Effects of Certain Plans and Programmes on the Environment.
+Having reviewed the 2021 NDP, it could be considered that the NDP constitutes one such high-level policy document and therefore does not seem appropriate to treat it as a "plan" for the purpose of Article 6(3) of the Habitats Directive.
+To further strengthen this viewpoint, it is important to note that, as outlined in Section 2.2.3, GNI has prepared a second plan, the Network Implementation Plan (NIP).
+The purpose of the NIP is to set out in more detail, the manner in which the short-term capital investment proposals identified in the NDP may be developed in the Plan area over the three-year plan period 2020 - 2023.
+This includes greater detail on the capital investment proposals included in the NDP, including their locations, nature, extent etc. The Plan provides for short term capital investment projects including the provision of AGI (Above Ground Installation) upgrade works, new AGIs, CGI (Centralised Gas Injection) and CNG (Compressed Natural Gas) facilities.
+The NIP has been subject to an AA and a Natura Impact Report has been prepared.

-Nevertheless, having regard to the precautionary principle, and the capital investment proposals outlined in the NDP, it was considered prudent to screen the 2020 NDP as a whole, in itself, for its potential to give rise to significant effects, in accordance with the provisions of the Habitats Directive.
+Nevertheless, having regard to the precautionary principle, and the capital investment proposals outlined in the NDP, it was considered prudent to screen the 2021 NDP as a whole, in itself, for its potential to give rise to significant effects, in accordance with the provisions of the Habitats Directive.

-[1] European Commission
+^[1] European Commission